nikola-arman/ai-deepsearch/SOLUTION_DESIGN.md

 5. **Query Generation**: Generate new, targeted queries to fill knowledge gaps
 6. **Iterative Loop**: Continue the process until sufficient information is gathered or maximum iterations reached
 7. **Structured Answer**: Format final answer with key points, direct answer, and detailed notes

+### Two-Stage Content Generation

+The system uses a sophisticated two-stage approach for generating the final content:

+1. **Outline Creation Stage**:
+   - Generates a structured outline with three main sections
+   - Creates 5-7 bullet points for key findings
+   - Develops a description of what the direct answer should cover
+   - Establishes a hierarchical outline for detailed notes with main sections and sub-points
+   - Suggests specific technical details, examples, and comparisons to include

+2. **Content Writing Stage**:
+   - Uses a dedicated writer agent to expand the outline into comprehensive content
+   - Transforms each outline item into detailed paragraphs
+   - Maintains the hierarchical structure established in the outline
+   - Adds technical details and examples as specified
+   - Ensures smooth transitions between sections
+   - Uses an authoritative, clear writing style

+This approach separates logical structure creation from content generation, resulting in better-organized answers with more detailed content and improved readability.

 ### Answer Structure